-FY23 Regional Workshops: In collaboration with FAD and other partners, AFS delivered five regional training events and one induction training in addition to several customized in-country training organized during TA missions.
+FY2023 Regional Workshops: In collaboration with FAD and other partners, AFS delivered five regional training events and one induction training in addition to several customized in-country training organized during TA missions.
 The workshops are expected to further strengthen analytical skills of officials at finance ministries, treasury departments, and revenue administrations at managing the digital transformation, governance vulnerabilities, and fiscal risks, including those associated with climate challenges.
 The Center also continued to train officials during TA missions on tools developed by FAD to improve policy making -Tax Administration Governance Framework Toolkit, Tax Administration Diagnostic Assessment Tool, Discrete Guarantees and Loan Assessment Tool, Data Matching Toolkit, and Quantitative Climate Change Risk Assessment Fiscal Tool.

-Regional training delivered in collaboration with partners included the following workshops and customized induction training8:
+Regional training delivered in collaboration with partners included the following workshops and customized induction training10:

-- 'Digital solutions for Public Financial Management' delivered in-person and in collaboration with the Bill and Melinda Gates Foundation and SECO (see Box 2). - 'Long Term Fiscal Sustainability and Climate Related Fiscal Risks' delivered in-person and in collaboration with ATI, and AFE with a focus on the preparation of long-term macro-fiscal scenarios under different climate change profiles. - 'Fiscal Risk Management for Sovereign Guarantees' delivered in-person and in collaboration with FAD, ATI, and AFE with the aim of training participants on the Discrete Guarantee and Loan Assessment Tool (DGLAT) using hands-on exercises.

-8 ATI economist also supported the training on 'Long Term Fiscal Sustainability and Climate Related Fiscal Risks' and 'Customized Induction Training Workshop' as resource person.

-- 'International Public Sector Accounting Standards' delivered in hybrid mode with a focus on strengthening countries' capacity on implementing the fiscal transparency code. - 'Business Continuity and Disaster Recovery Planning' delivered virtually aimed at developing guidelines on the preparation and implementation of business continuity and disaster recovery plans. - 'Customized Induction Training Workshop' delivered in-person and in collaboration with ATI to newly recruited economists and senior analysts of the Ministry of Finance, Planning and Development (Mauritius) exposing participants to the broad scope of work covered under PFM and the macro dimensions of climate change.
+- 'Digital solutions for Public Financial Management' delivered in-person and in collaboration with the Bill and Melinda Gates Foundation and SECO (see Box 2). - 'Long Term Fiscal Sustainability and Climate Related Fiscal Risks' delivered in-person and in collaboration with ATI, and AFE with a focus on the preparation of longterm macro-fiscal scenarios under different climate change profiles. - 'Fiscal Risk Management for Sovereign Guarantees' delivered in-person and in collaboration with FAD, ATI, and AFE with the aim of training participants on the Discrete Guarantee and Loan Assessment Tool (DGLAT) using hands-on exercises. - 'International Public Sector Accounting Standards' delivered in hybrid mode with a focus on strengthening countries' capacity on implementing the fiscal transparency code. - 'Business Continuity and Disaster Recovery Planning' delivered virtually aimed at developing guidelines on the preparation and implementation of business continuity and disaster recovery plans. - 'Customized Induction Training Workshop' delivered in-person and in collaboration with ATI to newly recruited economists and senior analysts of the Ministry of Finance, Planning and Development (Mauritius) exposing participants to the broad scope of work covered under PFM and the macro dimensions of climate change.

 The preference for in-person trainings remains high thus limiting the scope to target larger audiences.
-Through FY23 258 officials were trained in the five regional training events and through the customized induction (Figure 7 and 8).
-This represents 23 percent of AFS total and 32 percent female participation.
-AFS encourages members to nominate more female participants in training events.
+In FY2023, 258 officials were trained in five regional training events and through induction sessions (Figure 7 and 8).
+This represented 23 percent of the AFS total trainees with a 32 percent female participation in the fiscal workstreams.